Must-See Cannon Beach: Your Day Trip to Ecola State Park, Oregon Begins Here

 Ecola Point overlooks Crescent Beach and is a mecca for photographers looking to get long distance shots of the rock stacks to the south at Cannon Beach which includes the gigantic Haystack Rock formation.
 We were staying at Cannon Beach but seeing these formations from a distance really gave us a perspective on how rugged and imposing they truly are.

+This is the shot so many photographers come to get, overlooking one of the most scenic Oregon beach towns of Cannon Beach.
 These offshore sea stacks that dot the coast are part of the Oregon Islands National Wildlife Refuge.
 They provide secure nesting sights for many species of seabirds including common murre, pigeon guillemot, black oystercatcher, and even tufted puffin.
 California and Steller Sea Lions as well as Harbor Seals use these small rocky islands as places to give birth to their pups in the spring.
 We didn't see any seals but the noise from the hundreds and hundreds of birds was pretty wild.

 From Ecola Point it’s a short drive on the narrow park road to the Indian Point parking area.
 This is a popular spot not just for viewing the rock stacks that dot the coastline here but also provides access to Indian Beach.
 Here surfers and beachcombers can reach the beach, but, like Ecola Point, parking is limited.
 There are a few picnic tables here and vault toilets, a modern take on the traditional pit toilet or outhouse.
 It’s definitely worth a visit for some different views of the coast or exploring the tidal pools along the beach.
 If you plan on going down to the beach be sure to check the tide tables.
 There was a really big high tide while we were there and that's a lot of water and spray coming onto the beach.